braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/web/in-app_messaging/in-app_message_delivery.md

 Our in-app message product allows you to trigger an in-app message display as a result of several different event types: `Any Purchase`, `Specific Purchase`, `Session Start`, `Custom Event`, and `Push Click`.
 Furthermore, `Specific Purchase` and `Custom Event` triggers contain robust property filters.

 {% alert note %}
-Triggered in-app messages only work with custom events logged through the SDK, not the REST APIs.
+Triggered in-app messages only work with custom events logged through the Braze SDK.
+In-app messages can't be triggered through the API or by API events (such as purchase events).
 If you're working with a web app, check out how to [log custom events]({{site.baseurl}}/developer_guide/platform_integration_guides/web/analytics/tracking_custom_events/#tracking-custom-events).
 {% endalert %}

 ## Delivery semantics